This post may contain affiliate links. Read my disclosure policy.

-- 3 ears corn, sliced from the cob or about 3 cups frozen and thawed corn
+- 3 ears corn on the cob, kernels sliced from the cob or about 3 cups frozen and thawed corn

 - 2 medium zucchini, quartered lengthwise and sliced

-- 3/4 cup of your favorite barbecue sauce
+- 3/4 cup barbecue sauce your favorite variety

-- one package of your favorite variety of Johnsonville's Fully Cooked and Smoked Sausages
+- 6 links smoked sausage one package of your favorite variety of Johnsonville's Fully Cooked and Smoked Sausages

 - 3/4 cup shredded cheddar cheese

 - Start your campfire, light your grill, or preheat your oven to 450°F. Tear off six pieces of heavy duty aluminum foil or a double thickness of regular foil, and spray with olive oil or cooking spray.

 - Toss the potatoes, olive oil, salt, and pepper in a bowl, and divide between the six pieces of foil.

 - Divide the corn and zucchini between each of the pieces of foil.
 Drizzle with about two tablespoons barbecue sauce.